apache/flink/docs/dev/table/sqlClient.md

 Views can also be created within a CLI session using the `CREATE VIEW` statement:

 {% highlight text %}
-CREATE VIEW MyNewView AS SELECT MyField2 FROM MyTableSource
+CREATE VIEW MyNewView AS SELECT MyField2 FROM MyTableSource;
 {% endhighlight %}

 Views created within a CLI session can also be removed again using the `DROP VIEW` statement:

 {% highlight text %}
-DROP VIEW MyNewView
+DROP VIEW MyNewView;
 {% endhighlight %}

 <span class="label label-danger">Attention</span> The definition of views is limited to the mentioned syntax above.
 Defining a schema for views or escape whitespaces in table names will be supported in future versions.